 Finish back at the Presidential Square.
 35 mins of wonderment this morning.
 Brekkie time at the Caffe Cordina.
 Behind me the impressive main library, also a statue of Queen Victoria.
 To the front a building where the poet Samuel Coleridge once lived over 200 years ago.
 Coleridge is credited with the expression, ‘the suspension of disbelief’.

 History.
 Malta is home to the ancient Megalithic Temples.
 These are among the oldest human-made structures in the world, some date back over 5,000 years.
-Makes the structures older than the Egyptian pyramids, my mother in law, the Great Wall of China, and Stonehenge.
+Makes the formations older than the Egyptian pyramids, my mother in law, the Great Wall of China, and Stonehenge.

 As I type these thoughts/ideas into my smartphone, with Google’s help, of course, I'm approached by a distinctive Code Blue.
 He's 71 and would like the ashtray from my table.
 I smile and gesture for him to take it.

 He tells me he's dying, his age, and that he shouldn't be smoking.
 Tells me he smokes ten a day.
 Tells me his doctor has told him to stop.
-Tells me nicotine is great for his mind, not so good for his lungs.
+Tells me nicotine is excellent for his mind, not so good for his lungs.
 He has a full head of white hair, and a large Roman nose rounded off with a winning smile.
-In fact, his head is huge.
+In fact, his head is enormous.
 As my old Drill Sergeant used to say, “A snipers dream.”
 Was Victor an extra back in 99, I wonder?

 He asks me to share coffee with him.
 I haven’t spoken to this point.
 Remember, this is a Code Blue.
 Tradecraft, make your excuses and move on, instead; “I’d like that a lot, thank you.”

-Why not, I’ve had 2 cups already, and this is by far the best coffee experienced in Malta.
+Why not, I’ve had 2 cups already, and this is by far the best coffee I've experienced in Malta.
 I love many things about this island.
 Culinary pleasure isn’t one of them.
 I went to a Maltese dinner 'through the ages' the other evening.
 All you need to know is the national dish is the rabbit.
 I endured Maltese wine (paint stripper), Maltese coffee (rabbit droppings), Maltese ice cream (made with condensed milk), I digress…

 We chat briefly about Malta, the Olympics, and the local economy.
 In summary, Malta is doing fine, thanks to tourism and rich people residing here.
 Like France, they’ve never triumphed at the games, and the economy is holding up well.
 Victor has saved his cigarette as a treat; he’s content.
 The perfect time to exit stage left, shaking his hand and wishing the Maltese Olympic squad every success.